Srinath-N-Gudi/pywinmemscanner/README.md

 # Initialize the scanner with the target process
 pid = MemoryScanner.get_process_id_by_name(input('Enter process name :')) # Returns int
-ms = memscan.MemoryScanner(pid) # PID can be direcly passed in integer format
+ms = MemoryScanner(pid) # PID can be direcly passed in integer format

 # Scan for a value in memory
 mss = ms.new_scan(your_value)